“I was both scared and confused… Janel gave me the legal guidance I was looking for and the words of comfort I so desperately needed.”

-“Compassion and knowledge is key, and that is what you will get with Janel Ostrem.”
+“Compassion and knowledge are key, and that is what you will get with Janel Ostrem.”

 No two clients are alike and no two cases are alike.
 For every client, whether or not their legal issues are difficult or complicated, my goal is to help them understand the process and the law as it applies to the facts of their case.
 I have found that clarifying the process and allowing clients to be in control of their own case helps to minimize stress.
-Once we both understand the foundation for their case we can work together to find the best approach to move through the conflict towards a final resolution.
+Once we both understand the foundation of their case, we can work together to move through the conflict toward a final resolution.

 My personal philosophy is to never add conflict to a family law case.
-The parties involved have often had difficulty with effective communication and I view it as part of my job to facilitate and even strengthen communications as the parties work towards a resolution.
-I believe much more is accomplished through civility than bullying.
-Towards that end, I prefer to negotiate when I can.
+The parties involved have often had difficulty with effective communication and I view it as part of my job to facilitate and even strengthen communications as the parties work toward a resolution.
+I believe civility can accomplish much more than bullying.
+To that end, I prefer to negotiate when I can.
 When we can negotiate, we can create solutions that are more closely tailored to your specific needs and circumstances.
 However, when negotiation doesn’t produce the results we need, then I work closely with you to prepare your case for presentation to the court.
 When court is necessary, in addition to arguing the case and clearly presenting the facts and evidence to the court, I act as a calm presence supporting my client.

 For me, life is about the relationships we have with one another.
 The relationships we have with our family members, even after a separation or divorce, will persist for years or even decades.
 The relationships we have with our children need to be protected and cherished.
 The same is true for me in my approach to practicing law.
 I make my relationships with clients a priority.
-In order to be an effective advocate, it is critical that we develop a trusting and honest connection.
-I have found that thoughtful analysis, combined with respectful communications with the other side can often resolve even the most difficult situations.
+In order to be an effective advocate, developing a trusting and honest connection is crucial.
+I have found that thoughtful analysis, combined with respectful communications with the other side, can often resolve even the most difficult situations.

 Mediation: For simpler cases where the clients need less professional support, I also offer mediation services.
 You will still need attorneys to answer your legal questions and prepare the divorce paperwork, but they will generally not be attending the mediation sessions.
 Let me know if you would like to discuss mediation further.

 Litigation: Litigation is the process of representing a client in a contested matter.
 It includes advising the client, collecting and developing evidence, analyzing the facts and law, negotiating with the opposing counsel, and presenting the best case possible in court.
-Litigation is often the best option for clients with uncooperative or difficult spouses, or when there are domestic violence or substance abuse issues.
+Litigation is often the best option for clients with uncooperative or difficult spouses, or when domestic violence or substance abuse issues are concerns.

-Cooperative Litigation: When possible, I prefer when opposing counsel and I can work together in a cooperative manner to reduce conflict and expense.
-Cooperation means being solution oriented rather than obstructionist.
+Cooperative litigation: When possible, I prefer working with the opposing counsel in a cooperative manner to reduce conflict and expense.
+Cooperation means being solution-oriented rather than an obstructionist.
 It may include agreeing to voluntarily exchange documents and other materials rather than having to engage in formal discovery, trying to resolve issues through negotiation before resorting to court, and not engaging in bullying behaviors.

 You can contact Janel directly at firstname.lastname@example.org.